Silicon dioxide: Pathophysiology

 In the body, crystalline silica particles do not dissolve over clinically relevant periods.
 Silica crystals inside the lungs can activate the NLRP3 inflammasome inside macrophages and dendritic cells and thereby result in production of interleukin, a highly pro-inflammatory cytokine in the immune system.

 Regulation

 Regulations restricting silica exposure 'with respect to the silicosis hazard' specify that they are concerned only with silica, which is both crystalline and dust-forming.

-In 2013, the U.S. Occupational Safety and Health Administration reduced the exposure limit to 50 µg/m3 of air.
-Prior to 2013, it had allowed 100 µg/m3 and in construction workers even 250 µg/m3.
+In 2013, the U.S. Occupational Safety and Health Administration reduced the exposure limit to 50 μg/m3 of air.
+Prior to 2013, it had allowed 100 μg/m3 and in construction workers even 250 μg/m3.

-In 2013, OSHA also required "green completion" of fracked wells to reduce exposure to crystalline silica besides restricting the limit of exposure.
+In 2013, OSHA also required the "green completion" of fracked wells to reduce exposure to crystalline silica and restrict the exposure limit.

 Crystalline forms

 SiO2, more so than almost any material, exists in many crystalline forms.
 These forms are called polymorphs.

 Safety

 Inhaling finely divided crystalline silica can lead to severe inflammation of the lung tissue, silicosis, bronchitis, lung cancer, and systemic autoimmune diseases, such as lupus and rheumatoid arthritis.
 Inhalation of amorphous silicon dioxide, in high doses, leads to non-permanent short-term inflammation, where all effects heal.